 What are the common symptoms that people suffer from after surgery?

-In the weeks following surgery, some patients can suffer from nausea, vomiting and difficulty keeping enough fluids in.
-It is important that you keep in close contact with the bariatric nurse and dietitians to ensure that you are well supported during this period.
+In the weeks following surgery, some patients can suffer from nausea and vomiting.
+For some people, taking enough fluids and remaining well hydrated can be a challenge.
+Some people also struggle with constipation particularly in the first few weeks which is often a sign that you are not drinking enough.
+It is important that you keep in close contact with the bariatric nurse and dietitians to ensure that you are well supported during this initial period in particular.

 What do I need to look out for if I have a serious complication?